 After five years of investing in world class founders, we’re excited to open up the Story Blog.
 We started writing this in 2016, at a time when blogging was going to be a big part of our strategy.
 Yet half a decade later, here we are, just now ready to publish.
 Talk about the challenge of prioritizing at an early stage firm.
 But as we learned quickly at a startup, better late than never.

-We launched Story in 2016 to capitalize on a trend we anticipated would change the way people interact with technology: systems that utilize digital data to automate manual processes in legacy industries.
+We launched Story Ventures in 2016 to capitalize on a trend we anticipated would change the way people interact with technology: systems that utilize digital data to automate manual processes in legacy industries.

-That question stuck in our minds as we met entrepreneurs bursting at the seams to creatively leverage new types of data across various industries.
-Yet, despite talented founders imagining a future driven by data, few investors were willing to look around the corner.
+That question stuck in our minds as we met entrepreneurs bursting at the seams to leverage new types of data across various industries.
+Yet despite talented founders imagining a future driven by data, very few investors were willing to look around the corner.
 This gap was particularly glaring in NYC and the middle of the country, where we struggled to find early stage investors willing to take the leap.

 Most importantly, we benefited from working in the trenches with all the Story founders.
-The investors, board members, and people we are today exist because of how these friends have influenced our paths.
-We intend to write much more about these experiences, starting with a series on Why We Invested In … Without giving too much away, here is a sampling of the most recent companies to become part of the Story portfolio:
+The investors, board members, and people we are today arose because of how these friends have influenced our paths.
+We intend to write much more about these experiences, starting with a series on Why We Invested In _________.
+Without giving too much away, here is a sampling of the most recent companies to become part of the Story portfolio: